marionlo/100-days-of-code/README.md

 ### Day 42: November 15, 2018
 **Today's Progress**: I really enjoy to create my Portfolio!
 Today I began working on the "About me" section of my portfolio, created the content and added some CSS on the section.
 Will add the skills tomorrow :)

+### Day 43: November 16, 2018
+**Today's Progress**: Today I continued to create the About me section of my portfolio, I have written about the skills and the tools that I use.
+Tomorrow I'll add integrate it in the HTML and style the section.

+### Day 44: November 17, 2018
+**Today's Progress**: Started to integrate the skills, tools and technologies that I use on the about me section of my portfolio.